The tiger shark is named for its distinctive "tiger-striped" pattern.

 Physical Characteristics

-- Juvenile has tiger-like stripes, which give this species its name.
-Stripes fade as shark grows into adulthood but are still visible.
+• Juveniles have tiger-like stripes, which give this species its name.
+Stripes fade as the shark grows into adulthood, but are still visible.

-- Coloration is dark gray to bluish or greenish-grey on the dorsal surface.
+• Coloration is dark gray to light grey on the dorsal surface.
 Underside is stark white.

 Diet / Feeding

-- Diet of the tiger shark is one of the most diverse of any shark.
+• One of the most diverse diets of any shark.

-- Known to consume almost any type of marine debris that ends up in the ocean.
+• Known to consume marine debris that ends up in the ocean.

 Range / Habitat

-- Occurs in tropical and temperature ocean environments worldwide.
+• Occurs in tropical and temperate ocean environments worldwide.

 Reproduction & Growth

-- Both male and female will have multiple mates and will not form pair bonds.
+• Both males and females will have multiple mates and do not form pair bonds.

 Sources